hiboabd/CV/README.md

 #### University College London (September 2015 to June 2018)

-- Bsc Psychology, 1st class Honors.
+- BSc Psychology, 1st class Honors.
 - Achieved a 1st in the Computing for Psychologists module.
 - Built a program using Python that conducts the Balloon Analogue Risk Task (BART) (a computerised measure of risk taking behaviour).